-As stated in the Ethics Ombudsman Policy, the ombudsman is not a “morality policeman” or an “ethics compliance officer” but rather someone ready to confidentially investigate any perceived or real ethical problems.
-Every individual or group expressing a concern or making an accusation first should carefully read the Ethics Ombudsman Policy statement which can be found on the university web page.
+As stated in the Ethics Ombudsperson Policy, the Ombudsperson is not a “morality policeman” or an “ethics compliance officer” but rather someone ready to confidentially investigate any perceived or real ethical problems.
+Every individual or group expressing a concern or making an accusation first should carefully read the Ethics Ombudsperson Policy statement which can be found on the university web page.
 The university has provided many channels for handling grievances and these should be used when appropriate.
 The procedures for entering grievances and appeals into these systems are found in the various handbooks available to students, staff and faculty.
-It would be appropriate to bring any situation to the ombudsman that is truly a breach of ethical behavior and not something that should be handled through other channels.
+It would be appropriate to bring any situation to the Ombudsperson that is truly a breach of ethical behavior and not something that should be handled through other channels.

 Regular reports will be made to the President and to the Board of Trustees concerning the overall integrity of the university in its dealings with internal and external constituencies.

-Dr. Floyd Coppedge is the OC Ethics Ombudsman and can be reached by e-mail at firstname.lastname@example.org.
+OC Ethics Ombudsperson, Linda King, can be reached by e-mail at ethics.Ombudsperson@oc.edu.